 - 1. Participate in regional, statewide, and multi-state efforts that address freight rail. - 2.
 Participate in regional, statewide, and multi-state efforts that address freight and goods movement. - 3.
-Coordinate with MassDOT on State freight rail and freight planning efforts. - 4.
-Engage local decision-makers and stakeholders on freight rail planning and goods movement. - 5.
-Review and comment on federal and statewide rail plans, programs, legislation, regulations, and guidelines. - 6.
+Engage local decision-makers and stakeholders on freight rail planning and goods movement. - 4.
+Review and comment on federal and statewide rail plans, programs, legislation, regulations, and guidelines. - 5.
 Participate in MassDOT's truck parking study.